Ransomware: The role of cyber insurance in protecting businesses

 Why are ransomware costs increasing?

 For businesses, the impact of ransomware can be huge, with the effects extending far beyond individual companies.
-For instance, consider the case of energy infrastructure firm Colonial Pipeline, which fell victim to a ransomware attack in 2021 that led to long lines at gas stations across the US east coast as the attack disrupted critical infrastructure supplies.
+For instance, consider the case of energy infrastructure firm Colonial Pipeline, which fell victim to a ransomware attack in 2021, leading to long lines at gas stations across the US east coast as the attack disrupted critical infrastructure supplies.

 Another growing trend is the rise of secondary tactics such as data exfiltration and extortion.
-In this ransomware variant, hackers
+In this type of ransomware attack, hackers

 actively steal private data instead of merely encrypting it, then threaten to release it publicly unless more ransoms are paid.